 The Healthcare IT Challenge: Compliance Without Compromising Care

-Healthcare organizations face a fundamental tension.
-Clinicians need fast, collaborative tools to deliver quality patient care.
-Regulators require strict controls on how protected health information (PHI) is stored, transmitted, and accessed.
-IT departments are caught in the middle, tasked with enabling clinical workflows while maintaining HIPAA compliance across an increasingly complex technology landscape.
+Healthcare organizations face a significant challenge.
+Clinicians need fast and collaborative tools to deliver quality patient care.
+Meanwhile, regulators impose strict rules on how protected health information (PHI) is stored, shared, and accessed.

 At EPC Group, our healthcare IT consulting practice has configured Microsoft environments for health systems ranging from 500-bed community hospitals to multi-state health networks with 50,000+ employees.
 This guide distills that experience into actionable guidance for healthcare IT leaders evaluating or optimizing their Microsoft investment.